Passionless Professionalism in Academic Philosophy

 The passions really matter.
 Love really matters.
 Real philosophy really matters.

-And I’m truly thankful to Solomon for reminding us all of this.
+And I’m truly thankful to Solomon for reminding us of this.

-So forget Jenkins and passionless professional academic Analytic metaphysics: listen to your favorite rock, rap, blues, or country-and-western; and then read or re-read Solomon’s The Passions.
+So forget Jenkins and passionless professional academic Analytic metaphysics: listen to your favourite rock, rap, blues, or country-and-western; and then read or re-read Solomon’s The Passions.